oauthlib/oauthlib/README.rst

 1. They predate the `OAuth 1.0 spec`_, AKA RFC 5849.
 2. They assume the usage of a specific HTTP request library.
+3. They only support use of HMAC-SHA1 signatures and authorization headers.

 .. _`OAuth 1.0 spec`: http://tools.ietf.org/html/rfc5849

-OAuthLib is a generic utility which implements the logic of OAuth without assuming a specific HTTP request object.
+OAuthLib is a generic utility which implements the logic of OAuth without assuming a specific HTTP request object or workflow.
 Use it to graft OAuth support onto your favorite HTTP library.
 If you're a maintainer of such a library, write a thin veneer on top of OAuthLib and get OAuth support for very little effort.

-OAuthLib will fully support OAuth 1.0 (RFC 5849).

 HTTP Libraries supporting OAuthLib
 ----------------------------------